10 Tips To Help Your Child With Anger

-How do you know when your kid needs help handling anger?
+How do you know when your child needs help handling anger?
 Look for these ten signs.

-- She can't control her aggressive impulses and hits people (other than siblings), past the age of five.
+- She can't control her aggressive impulses and hits people (other than siblings), past the age of six.

-- Frequent explosive outbursts, indicating that he is carrying a full 'tank" of anger that's always ready to spill over.
+- Frequent explosive outbursts, indicating that he is carrying a full 'tank" of anger and other upsets, that's always ready to spill over.

-- She is reflexively oppositional (and she isn't two years old.)
+- She is constantly reflexively oppositional (and she isn't two years old.)

-- He is unable to engage in constructive problem-solving and doesn't acknowledge his role in creating the situation, instead feeling constantly victimized and "picked on."
+- He doesn't acknowledge his role in creating the situation, instead feeling constantly victimized and "picked on."